margoseltzer/article-scraping/data/README.md

 Spatiotemporal Information for Studying Fake News on Social Media](https://github.com/KaiDMML/FakeNewsNet)

 Issue: some urls seem to be old and not available anymore.

+# GAM
+This folder contain the data which fits on [this GAM model implementation](https://github.com/benedekrozemberczki/GAM)